canonical/lxd/doc/instances.md

 used as a shortcut to set both soft and hard limit (e.g.
 `limits.kernel.nofile=3000`) to the same value.
-A resource with no explicitly configured limitation will be inherited from the process starting up the container.
+A resource with no explicitly configured limitation will be inherited from the process starting up the instance.
 Note that this inheritance is not enforced by LXD but by the kernel.

 ## Live migration
 LXD supports live migration of containers using [CRIU](http://criu.org).
 In